is a sweet Vermont ski stash for skiers and riders in quest of authentic,

 kids Sugarbear ski camp.

-days.
-That’s in large part due to Win Smith, a former Merrill Lynch guy, who
+of the plan by owner and entrepreneur Win Smith, a former Merrill Lynch guy, who

 bought the ski resort in 2001 – Win is passionate about skiing and it shows.